MikeRalphson/json-schema-diff/README.md

 ### Usage as a nodejs api

 Invoke the library with the source schema and the destination schema.
-These objects should be simple javascript objects and we valid according to the JSON Schema draft-07 specification.
+These objects should be simple javascript objects and we valid according to the json schema draft-07 specification.

 ```
 const jsonSchemaDiff = require('json-schema-diff');